 While the jury is still out, it seems cutting out meat and dairy could do you the world of good.

-Scientists from the Cleveland Clinic in Ohio had a group of children with high cholesterol, and their parents, adopt a vegan diet with no added fat.
+Scientists from the Cleveland Clinic in Ohio, for example, had a group of children with high cholesterol, and their parents, adopt a vegan diet with no added fat.

 These included BMI, blood pressure, cholesterol and markers of inflammation.

 The parents also benefited, but to a lesser extent.

 While it sounds positive, these children consumed less vitamin D and B12 than those in a group told to eat according to the American Heart Association (AHA) guidelines, the results show.

 The AHA recommends a variety of fruit and vegetables every day, as well as fish twice a week.